BLEnD-SemEval2026/SemEval-2026-Task-7/README.md

 # SemEval 2026 Task 7: Everyday Knowledge Across Diverse Languages and Cultures
+- ⚠️ **This is an evaluation-only task.
+Hence, BLEnD may **NOT** be used for fine-tuning or few-shot learning.
+However, any NLP system may be submitted and you are free to be as creative as you wish!**
 - ❗🌐 **Competition website:** [CodaBench](https://www.codabench.org/competitions/10281/)
 - 💡 **Discord channel:** [Join here](https://discord.com/invite/8x6XP97kmw) to ask questions and receive updates
 - 🔧 **Questions or issues:** Please [create an issue](https://github.com/BLEnD-SemEval2026/SemEval-2026-Task-7/issues)